-Inflammation is an important component of your health.
-Not only does a part of your body become inflamed due to an injury, such as a swollen ankle after twisting it on a walk, but it is also a key component in many health conditions such as obesity, cardiovascular disease, stress, diabetes, sinusitis, and much more.
+Inflammation is an essential component of your health.
+Not only does a part of your body become inflamed due to an injury, such as a swollen ankle, after twisting it on a walk, but it is also a key component in many health conditions, such as obesity, cardiovascular disease, stress, diabetes, sinusitis, and much more.

 Inflammation is an internal response triggered across your body to send immune cells to the problem area, whether you have broken your toe, caught coronavirus, or are struggling with sinusitis.

 Your body will work hard on the problem area to remove and fight viruses, bacteria, debris, and dead cells.
 This may result in your body experiencing swelling, heat, redness, and pain.
-The same response is used for internal conditions, as well as external.
+The same response is used for internal conditions as well as external ones.